hapax/hapax.github.io/assets/mindjam.md

 #### Meaning and choice

-Come to think of it, why should the freedom to choose B be tied to the meaningfulness of choosing A?
+Why should the freedom to choose B be tied to the meaningfulness of choosing A?
 I think the traditional free will debates rests on the same sort of category error [affliciting presentism](https://hapax.github.io/philosophy/physics/psychology-time/).